 The Emperor Cream Puff Machine

 … and fill your mouth with warm sweet vanilla custard, so full you can’t talk.

 Just like the Enchanted Wood!

-The “POP” sensation takes me straight back to childhood, and all those late nights reading The Enchanted Wood, when I would dream of joining Jo, Beth and Fanny on their food adventures (ahhh, POP cakes!) with Silky, Moonface and the Saucepan Man.
+The “POP” sensation of these cream puffs Sydney style, takes me straight back to childhood, and all those late nights reading The Enchanted Wood, when I would dream of joining Jo, Beth and Fanny on their food adventures (ahhh, POP cakes!) with Silky, Moonface and the Saucepan Man.

 “Silky was pleased.
 She sat there brushing her beautiful golden hair and ate sandwiches with them.

 She brought out a tin of Pop Cakes, which were lovely.